AvivYaniv/Cortex/README.md

 <br/>

 &emsp; 2.
-Create a new class that inherits from [`MessageQueue`](https://github.com/AvivYaniv/Cortex/blob/4d1e0d34ab49841f3ccdffb530a9157ae28bde7e/cortex/publisher_consumer/message_queue/message_queue.py).
+Add to [MessageQueue](https://github.com/AvivYaniv/Cortex/tree/master/cortex/publisher_consumer/message_queue) directory, a new class that inherits from [`MessageQueue`](https://github.com/AvivYaniv/Cortex/blob/4d1e0d34ab49841f3ccdffb530a9157ae28bde7e/cortex/publisher_consumer/message_queue/message_queue.py).
 To note a message-queue class, end it with `MessageQueue` suffix. <br/>

 MessageQueue class must contain a `name` field and this would be the name for the message-queue technology.<br/>